ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 then realising you forgot to stage something, or staged something you shouldn't have.
 Fortunately the Git commit history is not set in stone and can be changed.

-To undo a commit you can use:
+To undo the most recent commit you can use:
 ~~~
 $ git reset --soft HEAD^
 ~~~